streanger/abuseipdb-wrapper/README.rst

 - `v.0.1.6` and before:

   - black background for better view in powershell
-  - html output (from rich table or from pandas df)
+  - export to html (from pandas df)
+  - export to xlsx
+  - export to csv
   - wrap text in table cells - made using rich table
   - return dataframe object
   - date of last check